 “Do it while you’re young.”
 I can’t tell you how many times I heard those words growing up.
 I heard them from family, friends, T.V., people I aspired to be like, and everywhere in between.
 I don’t know how many times it took hearing before it sank in, but eventually, it did.

-I have lived on three continents, in four countries, and 12 cities in the past ten years.
+I have lived on three continents, in four countries, and in 12 cities in the past ten years.
 I am not a military brat.
 I am not a gypsy (though I might like to be one day).
 I am not sketchy.
 I am certainly not running from anything or anyone.
 If anything, I am running toward something, though I don’t know who, where or what that is.
 What I do know is that every time I make a move, it is smart.
 I am always strategic about it, and I always make sure that I cover my bases on the other side.

 One day I might expose the stories behind all of my moves.
 Some were “just because.”
 Others were for financial gain.
-Even other moves were motivated by fame.
+Even other relocations were motivated by fame.
 Once, it was for love, but I moved on still after that.
 I call many places home.
 I love that I can relate to so many people and the places that they call home.